 Or, more recently, a video showing an angry “Karen” who refuses to wear a mask, egging others to pile on and join in.
 With easy access to cameras and the internet on our devices, it is both easy and tempting to shame someone for inappropriate or unethical behavior.

-At Minc Law, we field calls from thousands of victims of online shaming and internet harassment each year, and help hundreds of clients deal with the negative consequences.
+The internet harassment lawyers of Minc Law field calls from thousands of victims of online shaming and internet harassment each year, and help hundreds of clients deal with the negative consequences.
 Having seen both sides of the issue, we would like to share some reasons you should think twice before shaming someone on the internet or social media.

 Online shaming can lead to harsh consequences for the poster, the person being shamed, and others.
 Some of the serious consequences associated with online shaming include: